BasPieren/functional-programming/README.md

 4. Have there been fewer books written about faith / religion through the course of the years?
 5. Do men and women often continue to write within the same kind of genres?

-These where things I thought that would be interesting to know and that was based on variables that could be found inside the data.
+These where things I thought that would be interesting to know and that could be found inside the data by looking at the property values.
 Out of all these questions I choose the one that I found the most interesting:

 **Have more "cheerful" genres been used in the period after 1940-1945?**